-CPRC will focus on research that aims to address and build knowledge in the areas of:
+CPRC is currently focused on research to build knowledge in the areas of: